19th May 2025

 SAF soldiers pictured in Wad Madani.
 January 11, 2025.
 (Photo: Sudan News/X).

-A gruesome vidoes on social media of South Sudanese murdered in Sudan’s Madani town of Al Jazira State has raised concern about the safety of thousands who have been stranded in the war-torn neighboring country with civil society activist Edmund Yakani strongly condemning the severe human rights violations.
+Gruesome videos posted on social media of South Sudanese killed in Sudan’s Madani town of Al Jazira State has raised concern about the safety of thousands of refugees stranded in the war-torn neighboring country, as civil society activist Edmund Yakani strongly condemns what he termed severe human rights violations.

-The violation were allegedly being committed by the alleged Sudanese Army Forces against South Sudanese refugees.
+The violation were allegedly committed by the Sudanese Army Forces (SAF) against South Sudanese refugees following their recapture of Wad Madani.

-The videos have sparked social media outcry among South Sudanese intellectuals in the diasporas who condemned the act.
+The footages have sparked social media outcry among South Sudanese intellectuals in the diaspora who condemned the act.

-However, some South Sudanese posted online on social media, calling for the international community and humanitarian organizations to intervene urgently to provide protection and humanitarian assistance to South Sudanese refugees in Sudan.
+They called on the international community and humanitarian organizations to urgently intervene to provide protection and humanitarian assistance to South Sudanese refugees in Sudan.

 Meanwhile, South Sudanese Senior Journalist Atem Simon said; “I find people surprised by the actions of the Sudanese army, which they call violations.
 If there is another name for this army, it is the same violations.”